Classic car breakdown cover

 This covers a specific car, regardless of who’s driving it.
 This could work for you if you let other members of your household behind the wheel of your classic car, or you want to invite friends to take your car out for a spin.

 Can I get classic car European breakdown cover?

-Taking an older car out for longer distances on unfamiliar roads could be very costly if you don’t have the right classic car European cover in place.
+Taking an older car out for longer distances on unfamiliar roads could be very costly if you don’t have the right classic and old car European breakdown cover in place.

-If you regularly travel abroad, you can opt for an annual policy that will typically cover you for up to 90 days per year in total.
-Or, you can choose classic car single-trip European breakdown cover.
+If you regularly travel abroad, you can opt for an annual policy that will typically cover you for up to 90 days a year in total.
+Or you could choose single-trip European breakdown cover for older vehicles and classic cars.
 This is cheaper, but only covers you for one journey.